maxant/kafka-data-consistency/mf/README.md

   - realised with the waiting room with a suitable back off strategy
   - which allows for a self healing system
 - error propagation back to the initiator
-  - realised with the requestId and web component which filters data and returns it to the right browser
+  - realised with the sessionId and web component which filters data and returns it to the right browser
 - timeouts and "must be processed by"
   - and the ability to reload and fix problems, e.g. recalculating discounts and prices
 - sync timestamp in order to be able to determine when data is not globally consistent